 Zachary History, Family Crest & Coats of Arms

 When the ancestors of the Zachary family emigrated to England following the Norman Conquest in 1066 they brought their family name with them.
-They lived in Derbyshire.
-Their name, however, is a reference to Sacheverell, Normandy, the family's place of residence prior to the Norman Conquest of England in 1066.
+They lived in Saultchreveuil on the Cotentin peninsula, Normandy.
+Also, known as Sacheverell, there is no clear record of the family's migration to England.

 Early Origins of the Zachary family

 The surname Zachary was first found in Derbyshire where "the family held a fief in Derby from the barony of Chaurces.
 In the thirteenth century, Patricius de Saucheverel held one knight's fee at Sallow and Hopwell,Notts and Derby."

 "Ralph Sacheverel of Hopwell in Derbyshire, and his son John, were among the esquires who, in 1474 bound themselves by indenture to serve William Lord Hastings in peace and war.
 John married Joan, sole heiress of William Zouche of Bulwich, who brought him Morley, the principal seat of his descendants ; and was knighted by Richard III. before the battle of Bosworth, in which he was slain.
 His younger brother Richard obtained an estate in Notts. "

 After the attainder of Humphrey Duke of Buckingham, Ratcliffe-on-Soar came to Sir Richard Sacheverel, who left it to Ralph Saclieverel, his brother or near kinsman; in which name and family it continued till Henry Sacheverell, the last owner there, estated the same on Sir Thomas Hutchinson, his sister's son."